Question: Are you accepting mail-in requests for authentications?

 Washington, DC 20001

-Requests are usually processed within two business days.
+Requests are usually processed in 2-3 business days.

 Question: Does ONCA notarize documents?